 “Document or otherwise report observations of patient behavior, complaints, or physical symptoms to nurses.”

-“Apply clean dressings, slings, stockings, or support bandages, under direction of nurse or physician.”
+“Apply clean dressings, slings, stockings, or support bandages, under the direction of a nurse or physician.”

-Clearly, the duties of a CNA are not glamorous, but the position is highly suited for people who arei interested in helping to cure illness, mitigate misery, and generally add to the wellbeing of other people at the time they need it most.
+Clearly, the duties of a CNA are not glamorous, but the position is highly suited for people who are interested in helping to cure illness, mitigate misery, and generally add to the well-being of other people at the time they need it most.

 How do I become a nursing assistant?